tstuttard/TaskRestApi/README.md

 ### How come I have used pydantic's BaseModel.model_dump() everywhere?

 This exercise has shown gaps in my knowledge of how to use pydantic efficiently.
 Something I will work on in the future.

+### How come I didn't setup linting/mypy from the start?

+I wanted to get started and implement the api endpoints first.
+I haven't setup linting in a while and did not want to spend long at the start setting up and debugging it.